RobotecAI/RGLGazeboPlugin/README.md

 - **pattern_\<type\>** - definition of the lidar firing pattern.
 Each type has different parameters described below.

-- **publish_laserscan** - When using a uniform pattern for a 2D lidar which has vertical samples set to 1, you can choose to publish `LaserScan` messages instead of `PointCloudPacked` messages by setting this parameter to `true`.
-See example below.
 ### Pattern types:

 - **pattern_uniform**\